chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 If you want help executing the topics in this article, join the [stack-academy](./stack-academy.md).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

-To discuss this content in more detail, go to <https://team.chuck-stack.org/t/hybrid-cloud-strategy-incus-netbird-phoenixnap/75>.
+To discuss this content in more detail, go to <https://team.chuck-stack.org/t/operations-and-technology-in-2025/76>.

 ## TODO

 This is a draft - need to complete
 - finish Example Company section
 - Add better blog.md describtion
-- create discussion link in team.chuck-stack.org (both in first section and last 'learn more' section)